 STEP 1: Attend a Study Abroad 101 Workshop

-- Study Abroad 101 workshops are MANDATORY for any Cal Poly affiliated program.
+- Study Abroad 101 workshops are highly encouraged for any Cal Poly affiliated program.

 - At the workshop, Study Abroad Advisors will guide you through goal setting, financial and academic planning and inform on your study abroad options.